 There has to be a better way - a middle ground where you can proudly let people know you're there, you're helpful, friendly and approachable and able to help while staying firmly within ethical and moral boundaries.

-Marketing isn't about aggressive sales techniques.
-No, marketing is about simply letting people know what issues you can help with , who you are and how they can contact you.
+Marketing isn't about aggressive sales techniques and advertising.
+No, marketing is about simply letting people know what issues you can help with, who you are and how they can contact you.

 Marketing is about educating people about what you do and who you help, so they can say:

 - I don't know anyone that needs that at the moment, but when I do, I'll know

 You become known and when someone needs you they'll know where to look, or when they talk to someone that needs you, they'll know where to send them.

 Well you're clear about what you can help with, who you help.
 You're clear about the benefits of counselling and what you offer.

 You use blogging as a way to share information, freely giving ideas and tips about your niche and you use social media to share your blogs along with other information they might find useful.

 Therefore, if your niche is anxiety in teenagers, anyone that wants to help an anxious teenager will either visit your site or send them to your site, and you will become the go-to expert - the place to go to get information.

 Acting like an expert might be detrimental to the client in the confines of the therapy room, but not acting confidently in your abilities outside the therapy room is detrimental to your business.